badmotorfinger/linqpadspy/README.md

 * Display assembly and class heirarchy browser.

 ### Getting the plugin to work

+Unless you plan on making changes and compiling the source, your better off downloading the precompiled binaries.
+[Download the latest release here](http://vincpa.github.io/linqpadspy).

 1. Clone the repository `git clone --recursive https://github.com/vincpa/linqpadspy.git`